pbuchholz/distributed-cache/README.md

 It has the following properties:
 * **kafka.bootstrap.servers:** Used to configure the bootstrap server of Kafka.
 * **kafka.cache.in.topic:** Used to configure the topic to listen for incomming updates.
-For example "cache-updates-${self-instance-identifier}".
-Also see (1).
 * **kafka.cache.out.topic:** Used to configure the topic to send updates to.
-For example "cache-updates-${pair-instance-identifier}".
-Also see (1).
 * **kafka.cache.fail.topic:** Name of topic to send failures to.
 * **cache.invalidation.timer.period:** Miliseconds after which the invalidation timer start the invalidation procedure for cache entries.

-**(1):** The idea is that each cache instance is finding a pair instance and collaborates with the respective topics to propagate updates trough the system automatically.
-This is to be implemented.
-For the pairing algorithm for example a graph could be used.
+All the properties are set using maven resource filtering while building the project.
+So its possible to build several war files configured for different instances of the distributed cache.
+Currently four instance (dev-lo-ins1, dev-lo-ins2, dev-lo-ins3 and dev-lo-ins4) can be build and deployed.

 All the properties are injected using CDI producers.

+## Deployment
+The maven cargo plugin is configured to be able to deploy through maven.
+Use the goals (deploy, redeploy etc.) from the maven cargo plugin.
+Currently they are not bound to build steps and must be called manually.

 ## Infrastructure